Obafemi00/creator_playbook/README.md

 Not a course.
 Not a hustle.
 This is a journey.

-A calm, artsy platform for monthly creator events with $1 PDF unlocks.
+A calm, artsy platform for monthly creator events with $1 document unlocks.

 ## Stack